bananafondue/Spotify_Adblocker/README.md

 requests : **pip install requests**

 pycaw : **pip install pycaw**
 -> Spotify premium is required to mute spotify through the API.
-To bypass this, the pycaw library is used wherewe mute the spotify aplication through windows itself.
+To bypass this, the pycaw library is used to mute the spotify aplication through windows itself.

 secrets.py